Westworld Season-Two Finale: Our 8 Biggest Questions and Theories

 Spoilers below for Westworld’s season-two finale.
 You’ve been warned!

 We’ve come mighty far since those simple days of black hats and white hats in the sleepy Western town of Sweetwater.
-The Westworld second-season finale, “The Passenger,” is a gamechanger of an episode, killing a ton of major characters while also revealing something truly stunning: In a world where human behavior is as predictable and easily replicated as coded androids, death is no longer an absolute for anyone.
+The Westworld second-season finale, “The Passenger,” is a game changer of an episode, killing a ton of major characters while also revealing something truly stunning: In a world where human behavior is as predictable and easily replicated as coded androids, death is no longer an absolute for anyone.
 Of course, a finale like this one leaves quite a few major questions lingering for season three.
 Here’s what we’ll be pondering until Westworld returns.

 Who is *really* dead?